centrifugal/centrifuge-ios/README.md

 ## Installation

-Not ready.
-~~CentrifugeiOS is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:~~
+CentrifugeiOS is available through [CocoaPods](http://cocoapods.org).
+To install it, simply add the following line to your Podfile:

 ```ruby
 pod "CentrifugeiOS"